-As the purchaser of gas, Petrobrás in turn resells the gas to five LDCs in Southern and Southeastern Brazil, most of which were formed in the past few years in anticipation of the completion of BBPL.
+[As the purchaser of gas, Petrobrás in turn resells the gas to five LDCs in Southern and Southeastern Brazil, most of which were formed in the past few years in anticipation of the completion of BBPL.
 Petrobrás has entered into gas sale contracts with the LDCs for the majority of Petrobrás’s gas bought from YPFB.
 Thus, in addition to the direct guarantees obtained for Petrobrás in the form of ship-or-pay commitments, the BBPL project has back-to-back take-or-pay commitments with the gas LDCs in each state served with Bolivian gas.
+[D. Blumentel VE: no docs]]

 The following table breaks down the purchase obligations of the LDCs: